BNeel96/Responsible_Machine_Learning/README.md

 **Intended use**

 - Primary intended uses:
   - To predict whether or not the annual percentage rate (APR) charged for a mortgage is 150 basis points (1.5%) or more above a survey-based estimate of similar mortgages.
 (High-priced mortgages are legal, but somewhat punitive to borrowers.
-High-priced mortgages often fall on the shoulders of minority home owners, and are one of many issues that perpetuates a massive disparity in overall wealth between different demographic groups in the US.)
+High-priced mortgages often fall on the shoulders of minority home owners, and are one of many issues that perpetuates a massive disparity in overall wealth between different demographic groups in the US.).
   - The intended use is also to train an interpretable machine learning model, which is transparent and helps prevent biases.
   - Primary intended users: Students and academics interested in interpretable machine learning models.
   - Out-of-scope use cases: This is solely for educational purpose for learning.
 Any use beyond an educational example is out-of-scope.
 - Describe the business value of your group's best remediated model
-  - The best remediated model is used for Discrimination testing and attempt remediating of discovered discrimination using AIR (adverse impact ratio) image
+  - The best remediated model is used for Discrimination testing and attempt remediating of discovered discrimination using AIR (adverse impact ratio) image.
-  - Retrained the most accurate model above 0.8 AIR
+  - Retrained the most accurate model above 0.80 AIR.
-  - Best AUC: 0.7805 above 0.8 AIR (0.8083).
+  - Best AUC: 0.7805 above 0.80 AIR (0.8083).
 Remediated EBM retrained with AUC: 0.7805.
   - Checked that other groups are not adversely impacted by change:
     - Adverse impact ratio for Asian people vs. White people: 1.156.
     - Adverse impact ratio for Black people vs. White people: 0.808.
     - Adverse impact ratio for Females vs. Males: 0.956.
     This analysis shows that even with a selective cutoff of 0.17, less discriminatory models are available.
 The new set of features and hyperparameters used in the model leads to a ~13% increase in AIR with a ~5% decrease in AUC.
 - Describe how your group's best remediated model is designed to be used
-  - This will help us identify the people who are paying more for the American Dream of home ownership because of their ethinicity/gender/individual bias
+  - This will help us identify the people(groups/individuals) who are paying more for the American Dream of home ownership because of their ethinicity/gender/individual bias.
 - Describe the intended users for your group's best remediated model
-  - All available groups have AIR above 0.8, indicating that it can be used for users from all groups(race)
+  - All available groups have AIR above 0.80, indicating that it can be used for users from all groups(race).
 - State whether your group's best remediated model can or cannot be used for any additional purposes
-  - This Model can be also used to determine if the applicant can be used as sureity for someone applying for loan with no or low credit score
+  - This Model can be also used to determine if the applicant can be used as sureity for someone applying for loan with no or low credit score.
-  - It can also be used in the Health Insurance Industry to predict if the applicant will default on premium/claims
+  - It can also be used in the Health Insurance Industry to predict if the applicant will default on premium/claims.
-  - It can used to evaluate disparity in Academic performances of diverse individuals/groups at University(for moderating the results to achieve fairer outcomes)
+  - Further, it can used to evaluate and mitigate disparity in Academic performances of diverse individuals/groups at University(for moderating the results to achieve fairer outcomes).

 **Training data**

 - State the source of training data
-  - Home Mortgage Disclosure Act (HMDA) data in the class repository https://github.com/jphall663/GWU_rml/tree/master/assignments/data
+  - Home Mortgage Disclosure Act (HMDA) data in the class repository https://github.com/jphall663/GWU_rml/tree/master/assignments/data.
 - State how training data was divided into training and validation data
-  - 70/30
+  - 70/30.
 - State the number of rows in training and validation data
-  - Train data rows = 112253, columns = 23; and the Validation data rows = 48085, columns = 23
+  - Train data rows = 112253, columns = 23; and the Validation data rows = 48085, columns = 23.
 - Define the meaning of all training data columns
   - Data dictionary: